How to Install Telegram on Ubuntu 24.04: Step-by-Step Guide

 Install Telegram from Ubuntu repositories

-The quickest way to install Telegram is from Ubuntu’s default repositories.
-However, the version you install might not necessarily be the latest.
+The quickest way to get Telegram is from Ubuntu’s default repositories.
+Keep in mind, this version might not always be the absolute latest.
+First, run this command to update Ubuntu’s package index.

 sudo apt update && sudo apt upgrade

-Then, run the command below to install Telegram.
+Then, use this command to install Telegram.

 sudo apt install telegram-desktop